 Step 1: Stream Selection

-After completing grade 10, you should select a science stream comprising physics, math, and chemistry if you want to become a physicist.
+After completing grade 10, knowing how to become a physicist is easy.
+You should select a science stream comprising physics, math, and chemistry if you want to become a physicist.
 To be eligible to apply to different institutes, individuals must have a minimum cumulative grade point average of 50% in class 12.

 Step 2: Educational Qualification

 In order to become a physicist in India, one must have a number of qualifications in particular fields.
-This often involves earning a science 12th-grade diploma, and then pursuing undergraduate and graduate degrees.
+This often involves earning a science 12th-grade diploma, and then pursuing undergraduate and graduate degrees in your quest on how to become a physicist.
 The income of a physicist often rises with a PhD in the subject.

 (I) How to become a Physicist after 10?